The Practice Assist Medicare Benefits Schedule (MBS) Tool Kit page is being updated. New information will be available once construction is complete.

 MBS Online contains the full list of services under the Medicare Benefits Schedule.
 Each MBS item has a description and explanatory statement that explains how the item should be used.

 MBS can be accessed through MBS Online that contains the latest MBS information and is updated as changes to the MBS occur.
-To access MBS Online, please refer to MBS Online
+To access MBS Online, please refer to MBS Online.

 Resources and Information: